ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 ### Dinner [Sneaky Pickle](https://www.yousneakypickle.com/)

-Almost every one we asked for vegan options recommended Sneaky Pickle and finally got to try it.
-We talked to two ladies at a neighboring table who where from Seatle for one of their weddings.
+Almost everyone we asked for vegan options recommended Sneaky Pickle and finally got to try it.
+We talked to two ladies at a neighboring table who were from Seatle for one of their weddings.

-* Smoked tempeh Reuben (with a gorgous red cabbage saukrat) with fries
+* Smoked tempeh Reuben (with a gorgeous red cabbage saukrat) with fries
 * A sort of Trumpet Mushrooms on grits
 * Mac n Cheese

-The ladys next door left a whole half sandwhich which we grabbed and ate without shame.
+The lady next door left a whole half sandwich which we grabbed and ate without shame.

 ### Evening [Frenchman Street](https://www.neworleans.com/plan/streets/frenchmen-street/)

-At this point Andy still wanted to see some Jazz.
-And to be honest, at this point I don't think i've taken full advantage of the music scene in my previous excursions.
+At this point, Andy still wanted to see some Jazz.
+And to be honest, at this the point I don't think I've taken full advantage of the music scene in my previous excursions.

-We walked though a market and stopped outside a few places until we settled in on
+We walked through a market and stopped outside a few places until we settled in on
-[The spotted cat](https://www.spottedcatmusicclub.com/) which had [The Frenchman Street All-stars](https://www.louisianamusicfactory.com/product/dominick-grillo-the-frenchmen-street-all-stars/) really doing an amazing job.
+[The spotted cat](https://www.spottedcatmusicclub.com/) which had [The Frenchman Street All-stars](https://www.louisianamusicfactory.com/product/dominick-grillo-the-frenchmen-street-all-stars/) doing an amazing job.

 ## Tuesday